 Business as unusual – The Occasional Kitchen

-We caught up with Faye Penfold from The Occasional Kitchen…
+We spoke to Faye Penfold from The Occasional Kitchen…

 We were event caterers – working, feeding crew and artists at festivals.